opsramp/opentelemetry-collector-contrib/processor/opsrampmetricsfilterprocessor/README.md

 4. **Metric Filtering**
    - For each incoming metric batch in the pipeline:
+     - **Early Return**: If no metrics are incoming, returns immediately without processing
+     - **Drop All**: If no alert definitions are configured, drops all metrics (sends empty batch to exporter)
+     - **Prometheus Compatibility**: Converts metric names from OpenTelemetry format (dots) to Prometheus format (underscores)
+       - Example: `k8s.pod.cpu.usage` → `k8s_pod_cpu_usage`
-     - Checks if metric name exists in the global map
+     - Checks if the converted metric name exists in the global map
      - **Allows through**: Metrics present in alert definitions
      - **Filters out**: Metrics not referenced in any alert
    - Passes filtered metrics to the next consumer/exporter